beto-rodriguez/LiveCharts2/docs/samples/lines/zoom/template.md

 # Clearing zooming and panning

-Setting the axes `MinLimit` and `MaxLimit` properties to `null` will clear the current `zooming` or `panning`, and will let the chart fit the view of the chart to the available data in the chart, for example:
+Setting `MinLimit` and `MaxLimit` properties to `null` or `double.NaN` will clear the current limits and fit the the data to the viewport.

 ```c#
 // where myChart is a reference to the chart in the UI